leolani/cltl-knowledgerepresentation/README.md

     pip install git+git://github.com/leolani/cltl-knowledgerepresentation.git@main
     ```

-2. Then you can import it as:
+2. Then you can import it in a python script as:

     ```python
     import cltl.brain